 What you get here is an unusual box-within-a-box structure.
 Two layers of MDF are separated by an elastic compound called Gelcore, which turns vibrations in the inner cabinet into heat.

-The idea is that any vibration in the internal box doesn’t radiate to the outside world to distort the sound produced by the drive units.
+The idea is that those vibrations don’t radiate to the outside world to distort the sound produced by the drive units.

 More after the break

-Positioning is straightforward – give them a bit of space to breathe with just a touch of angle towards the listening position to focus the stereo image.
+Positioning is a straightforward affair.
+Just give them a bit of space (there’s a large reflex port at the back) and toe them in slightly towards the listening position to firm up that stereo image.